The Bankrate promise

 How much do I need to save in my 20s?

 Households led by someone between the ages of 25 and 34 earn an average of $76,187 a year before taxes, according to the BLS’s 2019 Consumer Expenditure Survey.
-This household should have about one times its salary socked away in retirement accounts.
+Couples in their 20s should have about one times their salary socked away in retirement accounts.

 As for your emergency fund, these households spend a monthly average in the following categories: